BilalxAI/pharamacy-managment-system-in-python/README.md

 # pharamacy-managment-system-in-python
 This project is “Pharmacy management and it’s analysis on most buying medicines” using python.
+At beginner level, to understand and implement the basic concepts of python

 In this project, firstly, we store data of medicines using dictionaries and other data types.
 And perform analysis based on most buying medicines.